GsTYPO3/typo3-introduction/README.md

 Get going quickly with TYPO3 CMS Introduction Package and DDEV Local.

-This repository provides a full setup and ready to use TYPO3 CMS instance based on the TYPO3 CMS Introduction Package and using DDEV Local.
+This repository provides a fully set up and ready to use TYPO3 CMS instance based on the TYPO3 CMS Introduction Package and using DDEV Local.

 The installation steps are done on `ddev start` if TYPO3 is not already setup.